If You Try A Shampoo Bar Once and It Does Not "Work" Is It a Sign That It Is Bad For You?

 Lifestyle Changes Do Take Time

-As many of you already know, the idea of "one size fits all" does not work for most people.
+As you already know, the idea of "one size fits all" does not work for most people.
 The focus should be on personalization.
 The focus should be on YOU!

 I have been on my "healthier eating" journey for over two years.
 In the end, after a lot of research and listening to my own body, I have been able to craft a diet perfect for me, that is free from most processed foods.